shine391-org/kiotviet/docs/testing/TESTING-GUIDE.md

 related_to:
   - id: "TESTING-PATTERNS-01"
     description: "Refer to this for code examples and patterns to copy."
+  - id: "TEST-CHECKLIST-01"
+    description: "Refer to this for mandatory testing checklist."
 updated: "2025-11-25"
 changes: "Migrated from SQLite to MySQL-only testing.
 All tests now use real MySQL database."
 ---